casey/recursive-spreadsheets/index.md

 class: center, middle

-## The Moral of the Story
+## The Three Morals of the Story

 ---

 class: center, middle

+## 1. If you know who works on spreadsheets, please pester them until recursive spreadsheets are a thing.

+---

+class: center, middle

-## Always look for opportunites to put things inside of themselves.
+## 2. Always look for opportunites to put things inside of themselves.

 ???